 In 1999 just two years shy of a thirty-year retirement, Thompson left IBM to join Symantec Corporation, a floundering security software firm.
 As chairman, president, and CEO, Thompson transformed the company into a multibillion-dollar world leader in Internet security products, including its popular Norton computer security software packages.
 Thompson retired in 2009 but remained on the board.
 That year, he was also awarded the “David Packard Medal of Achievement” from Tech America Foundation for his contributions to the high-tech industry.

 After retirement from Symantec, the sixty-year-old executive joined the board of directors of Virtual Instruments in 2009 but stepped in as CEO in 2010.
 He resigned from Virtual Instruments in 2011.
 One year later, he was presented the “Spirit of Silicon Valley Lifetime Achievement” award by the Silicon Valley Leadership Group.
-Thompson joined the Microsoft board of directors in 2012, two years prior to being tapped as chairman of the board.
+Thompson joined the Microsoft board of directors in 2012 and became board chair in 2014.
 In 2015 Black Entertainment Television (BET) presented Thompson the “Technology and Business Award,” spotlighting his outstanding achievements.

 In 2021 Thompson left the Microsoft board and became chair of the board of Illumina, a San Diego, California, biotechnology company.
 He served in that role until 2023.